 STPPs are generated in the straining field of mesoscale eddies.
-According to Osínski et al. (2010), the condition for eddy resolving models of the southern Baltic is that the Rossby radius is resolved by at least 4-5 horizontal nodes.
-As the Rossby radii in the Bornolm and Arkona Basins are in summer around 7.2 and 3.7 km, respectively (Fennel et al., 1991), and since the grid size of CMEMS-HBM is 1 nmi, it is definitively not eddy-resolving or even eddy-permitting (2-3 nodes) in the Arkona Basin and perhaps eddy-permitting at best in the Bornholm Basin.
-The eddy-resolving R500 was initialised from CMEMS-HBM on 1 June 00:00 and integrated for 30 days.
-The vertical mixing in R500 is accomplished with GLS using the $k-\omega$ setup of Wilcox (1988) with the stability function of Kantha and Clayson (1994).
+According to Osínski et al. (2010), the condition for eddy-resolving models of the southern Baltic is that the Rossby radius is resolved by at least four to five horizontal nodes.
+As the Rossby radii in the Bornholm and Arkona basins are in summer around 7.2 and 3.7 km, respectively (Fennel et al., 1991), and since the grid size of CMEMS-HBM is 1 nmi, it is definitively not eddy-resolving or even eddy-permitting (two to three nodes) in the Arkona Basin and perhaps eddy-permitting at best in the Bornholm Basin.
+The eddy-resolving R500 was initialized from CMEMS-HBM on 1 June at 00:00 and integrated for 30 d.
+The vertical mixing in R500 is accomplished with GLS using the $k - \omega$ setup of Wilcox (1988) with the stability function of Kantha and Clayson (1994).

-For a Lagrangian water parcel, the freshwater budget is controlled by P-E which is the difference between precipitation P and evaporation E. On the longterm average, P-E is around $32 \, \mathrm{mm} \, \mathrm{year}^{-1}$ (Smedman et al., 2005) or equivalently $0.1 \, \mathrm{mm} \, \mathrm{day}^{-1}$.
-Hence, the budget is almost zero and the residual may lead to (Smedman et al., 2005) that may cause maximum salinity changes on the order of 10^{-2} per month for typical mixed-layer depths of $10 \, \mathrm{m}$ (see Section 4.4.3).
-In contrast, the heat budget is dominated by the short wave radiation flux leading to warming around 5° C of the near surface layers in June.
-Hence, salinity is the ideal parameter to trace turbulent patterns as in the Baltic Sea it behaves like a passive and quasi-conservative tracer.
-Fig. 2 shows salinity in the uppermost layer of CMEMS-HBM and R500 on 1, 10, 20, and $30 \, \mathrm{June}$ (left and centre panels).
+For a Lagrangian water parcel, the freshwater budget is controlled by P-E, which is the difference between precipitation P and evaporation E. On long-term average, P-E is around 0.1 mm d-1 (Smedman et al., 2005), which may cause maximum salinity changes on the order of 10^{-2} per month for typical mixed-layer depths of 10 m (see Sect.
+4.4.3).
+In contrast, the heat budget is dominated by the shortwave radiation flux, leading to warming of around 5 °C of the near-surface layers in June.
+Hence, salinity is the ideal parameter to trace turbulent patterns, as in the Baltic Sea it behaves like a passive and quasi-conservative tracer.
+Figure 2 shows salinity in the uppermost layer of CMEMS-HBM and R500 on 1, 10, 20, and 30 June (left and centre panels).
 R500 rapidly develops turbulent structures that are only marginally identifiable in CMEMS-HBM.
-These are, for example, the low-salinity outbreaks along the northern boundary, a high-salinity eddy in the Arkona Basin, and mushroom-like patterns east and southeast of Bornholm on $10 \, \mathrm{and} \, 20 \, \mathrm{June}$.
-The horizontal scales of these features are $\mathcal{O}(10 \, \mathrm{nmi})$, but also smaller patterns with a horizontal extent of $5 \, \mathrm{nmi}$, or even less, are generated by R500, such as the filaments around Bornholm and the meanders immediately off the Polish coast on $20 \, \mathrm{June}$.
+These are, for example, the low-salinity outbreaks along the northern boundary, a highsalinity eddy in the Arkona Basin, and mushroom-like patterns east and southeast of Bornholm on 10 and 20 June.
+The horizontal scales of these features are $\mathcal{O}(10 \text{ nmi})$, but smaller patterns with a horizontal extent of 5 nmi, or even less, are also generated by R500, such as the filaments around Bornholm and the meanders immediately off the Polish coast on 20 June.
 Hence, R500 apparently bridges the gap between the mesoscale and the submesoscale.